Installation

 - TOC

-curl -fsSL https://raw.githubusercontent.com/enxilium/enx-cli/main/scripts/install.sh | sh
+curl -fsSL https://raw.githubusercontent.com/enxilium/enx-cli/main/scripts/install.sh -o install.sh

 What the script does

-- Detects your OS and architecture (x86_64 / aarch64, Linux / macOS)
+- Detects your OS and architecture (Linux/macOS: x86_64 or aarch64, Windows POSIX env: x86_64)

 - Downloads the matching binary from the latest